marymlucas/marymlucas.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at [Drexel University](https://drexel.edu/cci/){:target="_blank"} College of Computing and Informatics where I'm advised by [Prof Christopher Yang](http://cci.drexel.edu/faculty/cyang/){:target="_blank"} in the Health Informatics Lab.
 My research interests and work lie at the intersection of artificial intelligence / machine learning and healthcare.
-In particular, I'm interested in predictive modelling, AI bias and fairness, and health disparities/equity.
+In particular, I'm interested in predictive modelling, AI bias and fairness, and health disparities / equity.
 I bring to this work many years of clinical experience as a registered nurse in emergency and trauma settings in the US and in New Zealand.

 I'm also affiliated with the [Boston University Health Informatics Research Lab (MET College)](https://www.bu.edu/met/){:target="_blank"}.